 Because the area’s building code limits wooden construction to two floors for elementary schools built with a combustible structure, our teams proposed an adapted conceptual approach and delivered an alternative solution to the RBQ.
 As part of this effort, our teams used fire modeling to test different layouts in several fire scenarios to lower flame-spread ratings and achieve a 1-hour fire-resistance rating.

 The school welcomed its first students in January 2022 and it has been recognized for its architectural aesthetics.
 Opting for a wooden structure also allows for the school to differentiate itself with its low greenhouse gas emissions, which are directly linked to the materials used during construction.
 As opposed to other materials, wood traps and stores carbon for the building’s entire lifespan.
-The lifecycle analysis also showed that the CO2 generated by the sourcing, transformation and transportation of the materials used for the Vauquelin School building structure is 35% – or 428 tons – less than a building with a similar steel structure.
+The lifecycle analysis also showed that the CO2 generated by the sourcing, transformation and transportation of the materials used for the Des Semis Elementary School building structure is 35% – or 428 tons – less than a building with a similar steel structure.